 Our CEO Joel recently changed the way he thinks about sharing on Twitter, and I really like his new approach.
 And if you just take a brief glance at his Twitter account, you’ll what an engaged following Joel was able to build over the past.
 Fortunately, I could just go ahead and ask him about the changes he made and the system he uses, which I thought of sharing with all of you today here.

-And just a glance at the stats below, that we pulled in through the Buffer for Business analytics tool, show that it’s working out alright for him, as he garners regularly more than 1,000 clicks/day and dozens of retweets for his account, so there must be something to learn here:
+And just a glance at the stats below, which we pulled in through Buffer’s social media management tools for business, show that it’s working out well for him.
+He regularlygarners more than 1,000 clicks per day and dozens of retweets for his account, so there must be something to learn here:

 (Photocredit: Buffer for Business analytics)

-His Tweets regularly even outperform the ones posted on the @buffer Twitter account, which, at around 162,000 have roughly 6-7 times the following of Joel’s at 25,000 followers.
+His Tweets regularly outperform even the ones posted on the @buffer Twitter account, which, at around 237,000, have roughly 6-7 times the following of Joel at 39,000 followers.

-When I took a quick glance over his analytics, it’s incredibly interesting to see which system Joel applies to keep his Buffer full and post a steady stream of content:
+I took a quick glance over his analytics, and it’s incredibly interesting to see the system Joel applies to keep his Buffer full and post a steady stream of content:

 Ok, enough of the introductions, let’s dig in and see how Joel’s approaching his Twitter account and what we could learn from it